An important article on protein and as always, well done by Karen Knowler.

 The key, as you can see, is to ideally eat sprouts every day - especially if you are trying to eat low fat - and to eat lots of greens (which are about 1-2g protein per cup) with them.
 An avocado - most raw fooders great love - offers 4g of protein per fruit, not great, but it all adds up.
 (Many raw fooders eat 3+ avocadoes per day, which equates to a quarter of an individuals protein needs before anything else has even been eaten.)

-www.fitday.com.
+My final and potentially most useful piece of advice for this short piece is to visit www.fitday.com.
 Here you can enter what you have eaten in a day and get a reading for the fat, protein, carbs and calories eaten that day.
 It also shows you what percentage of your daily intake comes from where - very enlightening!

 So, a lot of info here but I hope you feel confident enough now that you can indeed receive adequate protein on a raw food diet.
 Naturally as a first stop I would recommend that you get sprouting those seeds and beans and check out fitday.com to see how you are faring so far.
 Then it's just a case of further exploration and refinement until you find what works for you.